• Skip to primary navigation

 Ingredients

-• 8 oz Farfalle or other pasta
+• 8 oz Farfalle pasta or other similar pasta

-• 2 cups Shiitake Mushrooms stems removed, sliced into ¼ inch strips or mushrooms of your choice
+• 2 cups shiitake mushrooms stems removed, sliced into ¼ inch strips or mushrooms of your choice

-• ½ cup Yellow Onion diced
+• ½ cup onion yellow or white, diced

-• 1-2 cloves Garlic minced
+• 1-2 cloves garlic minced

-• ½ cup Dry White Wine sub chicken or vegetable stock with 1 tablespoon lemon juice or white wine vinegar
+• ½ cup dry white wine sub chicken or vegetable stock with 1 tablespoon lemon juice or white wine vinegar

-• 1 teaspoon Fresh Sage sliced into thin ribbons
+• 1 teaspoon fresh sage sliced into thin ribbons

-• ½ cup Parmesan Cheese grated
+• ½ cup parmesan cheese grated

-• 2 cups Spinach fresh or 1 cup frozen, defrosted, dried well.
+• 2 cups spinach fresh or 1 cup frozen, defrosted, dried well.

 Prevent your screen from going dark